timisted/TIManagedObjectExtensions/README.markdown

 The methods in `TIManagedObjectExtensions.h` should all be self explanatory.

+###Creating Objects
+To create a new managed object for the current entity:
+    TIEmployee *newEmployee = [TIEmployee ti_objectInManagedObjectContext:someContext];

+This method returns a new managed object for the entity, inserted into the managed object context.

+###Fetching Objects
 To fetch *all* the objects for the current entity:
     NSArray *results;
     NSError *anyError = nil;